How Should 9th Graders Prepare for College?

 This is not to say that you should force yourself into a wholly honors track schedule.
 If you are strong in the humanities but greatly struggle with math (or vice-versa), you may want to pursue a split schedule.
 Perhaps one with some honors classes and some non-honors classes.

 3. Become active in your school community

 Consider immersing yourself in multiple activities, following your areas of interest.
 If you’re more interested in politics, consider joining forensics, mock trial, and Model U.N.
 If you’re musically inclined, sign up for chorus, orchestra, or the marching band.
-If you are artistically, athletically, or dramatically inclined, delve into related clubs and activities in those areas.
+Likewise, if you are artistically, athletically, or dramatically inclined, delve into related clubs and activities in those areas.

 You DO NOT need to join activities just for the sake of compiling a long resume (see our previous blog on the topic).
 The goal as a freshman is to establish roots within areas of genuine interest where you desire to one day rise to a position of leadership and responsibility.
 Admissions officers are not going to be impressed by an applicant who dipped their toe in a dozen activities and committed to none.
-Rather, they wish to see an applicant who, perhaps after some early exploration, plunged shoulder-deep into a few meaningful endeavors.
+Rather, they wish to see someone who, perhaps after some early exploration, plunged shoulder-deep into a few meaningful endeavors.

 4. Take a language